VirtualPatientEngine/AIAgents4Pharma/README.md

 - Forward simulation of both internal and open-source models (BioModels).
 - Adjust parameters within the model to simulate different conditions.
 - Query simulation results.
+- Extract model information such as species, parameters, units and description.

 ### 2. Talk2Cells *(Work in Progress)*